-The following processes are in place to acknowledge and reward students who have gone 'over and above' in the following areas:
+The following processes are in place to acknowledge and reward students who have gone 'over and above' in demonstrating our character virtues:

 - Compassion;

 - Commitment;

 - Courage;

 - Courtesy;

 - Curiosity;

 - Confidence;

-- Academic progress;

-- Academic excellence.

-- The rewards system should encourage students to strive to meet, and exceed, our high expectations for their character and academic attainment & progress, thus helping them to thrive during their time at TDA. - 2.
-Students can be awarded positive points, on EduLink, if staff feel that they have gone over and above our basic expectations in the areas listed above. - 3.
-Staff should use their professional judgement to decide when students are truly deserving of recognition but should avoid awarding points for meeting our basic expectations with regards to aspects such as: attendance, punctuality, uniform, kit/equipment, homework completion and behaviour which does not disrupt their own, or others', learning. - 4.
-Students will then be rewarded accordingly when they reach the following thresholds for their overall conduct (the balance of positive and negative points): - 50 points = free dessert item and drink; - 100 points = £5 Amazon gift card; - 150 points = Pizza lunch with friends; - 200 points = £10 Amazon gift card; - 250 points = Trip to a UK theme park in the final term. - 5.
-Students will receive the appropriate conduct badge when they reach each threshold as a visible sign of their positive behaviour and good character.
-These will be presented in an assembly. - 6.
-Students will also receive a letter of congratulation when they achieve 100 & 200 conduct points and will meet the Principal (and a receive a letter) when they achieve 250 points. - 7.
-In addition, tutors can award Praise Postcards directly to students who have demonstrated the positive behaviours with regards to our basic expectations. - 8.
+- 1. The rewards system should encourage students to strive to meet, and exceed, our high expectations for their character, thus helping them to succeed and thrive during their time at TDA. - 2.
+Students can be awarded positive points, if staff feel that they have gone over and above our basic expectations in the areas listed above. - 3.
+Staff should use their professional judgement to decide when students are truly deserving of recognition but should avoid awarding positive points for meeting our basic expectations with regards to aspects such as: attendance, punctuality, uniform, kit/equipment, homework completion and behaviour which does not disrupt their own, or others', learning. - 4.
+Students will then be rewarded accordingly when they reach the following thresholds: - 50 positive points = free dessert item and drink; - 100 positive points = £5 gift card; - 150 positive points = Pizza lunch with friends; - 200 positive points = £10 gift card; - 275 positive points = Trip to a UK theme park in the final term; - 350 positive points = Principal's Award for Outstanding Character; - Highest points = Barnes' Cup awarded in final assembly of the academic year. - 5.
+Students will receive the appropriate conduct badge when they reach each threshold as a visible sign of their positive behaviour and good character; these will be presented in an assembly. - 6.
+Students will also receive a letter of congratulation when they achieve 100 & 200 conduct points and will meet the Principal (and a receive a letter) when they achieve 275 points. - 7.
+In addition, pastoral staff can award Praise Postcards directly to students who have demonstrated the positive behaviours with regards to our basic expectations. - 8.
 Lastly, HoY & DHoY will identify those students who receive 3+ positive events in different lessons/tutor time each day and acknowledge their exceptional effort and achievement with a Praise Postcard.
 These will be presented to students during visits to tutor time, each morning.